SMFTricks/ST-Shop/README.md

 * You can install ST Shop through the package manager of your forum administration.

 ## Changelog
-You can find the changelog for Simple Pokes on SMF Tricks: [Changelog](https://smftricks.com/index.php?board=51.0)
+You can find the changelog for ST Shop on SMF Tricks: [Changelog](https://smftricks.com/index.php?board=51.0)